Scrooge (1951 film): Music

 Richard Addinsell wrote several pieces for the film's underscore, ranging from dark and moody to light and joyous.
 One of the more notable tunes is a polka, used in the two different versions of Fred's dinner party: the one Scrooge observes while with the Ghost of Christmas Present, and the other with Scrooge attending the party after atoning for his past coldness to Fred and his wife.
 The tune is similar to a traditional Slovenian polka called "Stoparjeva" ("hitch-hiker") or just "Stopar".

 The film also contains excerpts from some traditional Christmas carols and other tunes.
 "Hark!
 The Herald Angels Sing" is sung over part of the opening credits, and by the miners when Scrooge is with the Ghost of Christmas Present.
 An instrumental version of "I Saw Three Ships" is played when Scrooge gives a coin to Mrs. Dilber, and again just before the end of the film.
 "Silent Night" is played and sung at various times, including over the last part of the final scene and "The End".

 The English country dance "Sir Roger de Coverley" is played and danced during the scene where Scrooge visits the office of Old Fezziwig with The Ghost of Christmas Past.

-The tragic folk song "Barbara Allen" is played as an instrumental when young Scrooge is talking with his sister Fan, and sung by a duet at Fred's Christmas party.
+The tragic folk song "Barbara Allen" is played as an instrumental when young Scrooge is talking with his sister Fan, and sung as a duet at Fred's Christmas party.
 Scrooge turns up in the middle of the line "Young man, I think you're dying", thereby causing the singers to stop before the last two words.